 Directors, designers, stage managers and theatre technicians come together for an intense season of nonstop creative action.
 Our audience is filled with year-round and summer residents along with visitors, who come to enjoy great professional theatre in a historic New Hampshire setting.

-The Theatre in Tamworth, New Hampshire
+The Theatre in New Hampshire’s Tamworth Village

 Tamworth is a small village surrounded by pastures and the dramatic backdrop of the White Mountains.
 After years of traveling to various towns in New Hampshire and Maine, in 1935 The Barnstormers bought and converted a Tamworth Main Street store to a theatre.
 This building remains The Barnstormers’ home but has been updated to include a 28-foot proscenium stage, 282 comfortable seats, air-conditioning, and superb acoustics.
 The theatre is handicapped accessible and has a hearing-assistance loop with headsets available.
 The façade remains mostly unchanged.